-We have a number of planned reviews that will help the partnership transform community care and health services and will :
+A number of planned reviews will help the partnership transform community care and health services.
+We will:

-✓ Work with partners through the Procurement Reform Review to achieve savings from procurement activities through more collaborative procurements, closer management of suppliers, reducing demand, and avoiding unnecessary expenditure
+- ✓ Work with partners through the Procurement Reform Review to achieve savings from procurement activities through more collaborative procurements, closer management of suppliers, reducing demand, and avoiding unnecessary expenditure - Review community care day services to increase locally based service opportunities for individuals to access support relevant to their identified outcomes through the rationalisation of current day care provision and development of more community based models across localities. - Review Older People's Residential Care Services to outline how we will meet the demands of an increasing older population, manage the current and future financial constraints, as well as enabling us to manage the shift in the balance of care.

-- ✓ Review community care day services to increase locally based service opportunities for individuals to access support relevant to their identified outcomes through the rationalisation of current day care provision and development of more community based models across localities. - ✓ Review Older People's Residential Care Services to outline how we will meet the demands of an increasing older population, manage the current and future financial constraints, as well as enabling us to manage the shift in the balance of care. - ✓ In partnership with housing, review of homeless service to provide options for direct access to settled accommodation for homeless people - ✓ Review Community Care Packages for Adults to developing models of practice which enhance the individual's, their families, and community's assets to create more resilience and which is financially sustainable. - ✓ Health Improvement we will amalgate the Health Improvement team (currently comprises of the Central Healthcare, Healthy Communities Collaborative and Keep Well Teams) to become known as the Community Health & Wellbeing Team. - ✓ Dementia services -develop and roll out an enhanced dementia service to provide support, both directly to people in their own homes and in their communities. - ✓ Community Hospitals move towards community hospitals becoming local community hubs for health, social care and third and independent sector with a range of services and facilities to support health and wellbeing in local communities.
+- ✓ In partnership with housing, review of homeless service to provide options for direct access to settled accommodation for homeless people - Review Community Care Packages for Adults to developing models of practice which enhance the individual's, their families, and community's assets to create more resilience and which is financially sustainable. - Amalgamate the Health Improvement Team (currently comprises of the Central Healthcare, Healthy Communities Collaborative and Keep Well Teams) to become known as the Community Health & Wellbeing Team. - ✓ Develop and roll out an enhanced dementia service to provide support, both directly to people in their own homes and in their communities. - Move towards community hospitals becoming local community hubs for health, social care and third and independent sector with a range of services and facilities to support health and wellbeing in local communities.